racca3141/Randomized-Multiplication-Table/README.md

 # randomizedmultiplicationtable

 The motivation for this project was to create a learning app for my children, Blaise and Chloe.
-The logic below was tranferred to an IOS app, one that they can use on their tablet without having to download one from the App Store.
+The logic below was transferred to an IOS app, one that they can use on their tablet without having to download one from the App Store.

 Randomize the order of a 12 x 12 multiplication table.
 A "test your knowledge" with scoring routine is included at the end.